adelowo/portfolio/_posts/2016-06-17-on-development-and-production-environment-parity.md

 This incidents have made me think about my stance as a [responsible developer](http://blog.ircmaxell.com/2014/12/being-responsible-developer.html).
 I always have been one.
 I make sure my local machine and production environment make use of latest software and utilize `*.lock` files to keep dependencies same and a bunch of other stuffs.
 But what about the servers i do not have access to or control.

-In light of this, i have decided to be much more responsible by asking for a `VagrantFile`,`Homestead.yaml` or something of that sort contains an environment.
+In light of this, i have decided to be much more responsible by asking for a `VagrantFile`,`Homestead.yaml` or something of that sort which contains an environment.
 This is to save myself from having to deal with trivial "Bugs" being assigned to me.

 0 -- Production in the second problem is quite weird.
 It meant the guy's machine as he was the one to test before pushing the code online and i can easily infer the real production server would not have any software much more recent than his.